How To Immigrate To Canada: An Ultimate Guide for Filipinos

 a.
 Learn about the provinces and territories in the country

-It will be easier to adjust and more exciting to explore if you already know a lot about the country where you’ll be moving to.
-By learning about Canada’s geography, you’ll find out where all the important buildings, scenic spots, and establishments are located.
+It will be easier to adjust and more exciting to explore if you know much about the country you’ll be moving to.
+By learning about Canada’s geography, you’ll discover where all the necessary buildings, scenic spots, and establishments are located.

 b.
 Study the laws

-This will help you assess each situation you might find yourself in when it comes to legal matters.
+This will help you assess each situation you might find yourself in regarding legal matters.
 Knowing and understanding a country’s laws will also help you avoid encountering legal issues in the future.

 c.
 Know your rights and duties as an immigrant